 Holding regular amusement arcade tours

-In addition, as part of efforts to create arcades where senior citizens can comfortably enjoy themselves, since 2012 Capcom has encouraged arcade staff to get the Service Assistant certification.
-Currently, 24 staff members have received this certification.
+In addition, as part of efforts to create arcades where senior citizens can comfortably enjoy themselves, currently, 23 staff members have received Service Assistant certification.

 Cumulative number of participants in senior tours